-The doctoral program in Media Studies requires a broad overview of theory and research in the field of media studies and exposure to both qualitative and quantitative methods.
-Our program encourages each student to develop an inside and outside area of specialization.
-Each student's program is closely monitored to assure adequate preparation for comprehensive exams and dissertation research, and students work closely with advisors and other faculty in small seminar settings and via independent study.
+The doctoral program in Communication and Media Studies requires a broad overview of theory and research in the field of communication and media studies and exposure to both qualitative and quantitative methods.
+Our program requires each student to develop an inside and outside area of specialization.
+Each student's program is closely monitored to assure adequate preparation for comprehensive exams and dissertation research, and students work with advisors and other faculty in small seminar settings and via independent study.

-We also place a strong emphasis on preparing our doctoral students for teaching in the context of higher education.
-All Media Studies doctoral students are required to take a course on Teaching and Professional Life.
+To prepare students for teaching in higher education, all CMS students are required to take a course on Teaching and Professional Life.
 In addition, doctoral students have opportunities to serve as primary instructors in undergraduate courses, according to their areas of professional and conceptual expertise.
-The University of Oregon's Teaching Effectiveness Program (TEP) offers numerous workshops that supplement this emphasis in our doctoral program.
+The University of Oregon's Teaching Effectiveness Program (TEP) offers numerous workshops as well as a Teaching Certificate that supplement this emphasis in our doctoral program.

-Alongside an emphasis on theoretical and methodological breadth, and a teaching focus, the doctoral program in Media Studies provides resources for research in three primary areas of strength: communication institutions; ethics, law and policy; and international and multicultural communication.
+Alongside an emphasis on theoretical and methodological breadth, and a teaching focus, the doctoral program in Communication and Media Studies provides resources for research in three primary areas of strength: communication institutions; ethics, law and policy; and international and multicultural communication.

 We note that these areas are neither mutually exclusive nor exhaustive.
 For instance, dissertation topics have examined issues of policy within institutions, and diversity in the context of international communication.
 Additionally, it is possible to complete a dissertation on topics not considered areas of program strength.
 For instance, past doctoral students have successfully pursued dissertations that examine audiences and media effects.

 Media institutions.
-A number of our faculty have expertise in the following: political economy of communication; media history; newsroom sociology; community media; new technologies and management of technological change; media management; government/media relations; organizational-public relations; consumer behavior; social effects of media; and media literacy.
-Resources outside of the SOJC include many departments but especially Political Science, Sociology, Psychology, History, the Lundquist College of Business, the School of Law, and the College of Education, and the Cinema Studies Program.
+A number of our faculty have expertise in the following: political economy of communication; media history; newsroom sociology; community media; new technologies and management of technological change; media management; government/ media relations; organizational-public relations; consumer behavior; social effects of media; and media literacy, journalism studies, science and comunication, game studies, visual communication, advertising, and public relations.
+The interdisciplinary New Media and Culture Certificate supports these areas.
+Resources outside of the SOJC include many departments but especially Cinema Studies, Political Science, Sociology, Psychology, History, the Lundquist College of Business, the School of Law, and the College of Education.